eggboixd/clock-project/README.md

-# Clock Project
+# Clock Project for Schematics BST by Fadhil Revinno Hairiman

+A simple clock web-app that has the features for a clock that shows different timezones, timer, and stopwatch.
+A great starting project for learning the fundamentals of HTML, CSS, and Javascript.

 https://github.com/user-attachments/assets/c9382fa6-2169-457a-92f0-e10e8909a162

-Credits to Code Traversal for the initial clock design.
+Credits & inspiration are in the Learning Resources section.

 ### How to pull from this repo